super7ramp/croiseur/doc/explanation/Why-dictionaries-matter.md

 A first intuition is that the more the words the dictionary contains, the more solutions there are.

-> — Unfortunately, it doesn't mean that necessarily the more solutions there is, the shorter will be
+> — Unfortunately, it doesn't mean that necessarily the more solutions there are, the shorter will
-> the solving time.
-If heuristics gives wrong directions early, a depth-first solver can get stuck
+> be the solving time.
+If heuristics gives wrong directions early, a depth-first solver can get
-> in a search space with not many solutions.
+> stuck in a search space with not many solutions.

 In this section are presented a few estimations on the number of solutions based on the dictionary content and the grid geometry.